 - At least 50% of trustees must identify as women; and

-- At least 50% of trustees must be nationals of low- and middle-income countries who either reside in that country (or another low- and middle-income country) and/or maintain a meaningful presence in the country of which they are a (dual) national.
+- At least 50% of Trustees must be nationals of low- and middle-income countries (LMICs) – who either reside in that country (or another LMIC) and/or maintain a meaningful presence in the LMIC of which they are a (dual) national.

 Additionally, the Board will endeavor to ensure that at least two trustees will be early/mid-career (younger than age 45) at the time of their initial appointment.